DataDog/hiring-engineers/answers.md

 ## Prerequisites - Setup the environment
 My name is Alan Donoghue and this is my submission for the hiring engineers submission for the role of Sales engineer in Datadog for the Dublin office.

 Before we start, as this submissiion is written in Markdown, I thought I'd share a helpful tip sheet I use whenever I need a little helping hand.
-The link is [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
+The link is [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

-Most of my development experience has been using linux and MacOS, I'm an avid fan of Docker and have extensive experience making use of it but for this submission, I decided it was best to not use it as a fresh install of Linux as it is more mutible and easier to troubleshoot problems along the way.
+Most of my development experience has been using linux and MacOS, I'm an avid fan of Docker and have extensive experience making use of it but for this submission, I decided it was best to not use it as a fresh install of Linux as it is more mutable and easier to troubleshoot problems along the way.

-I have never used Vagrant but I'm finding it to be a very nice tool that makes with working with Virtualbox a much more simlistic and pleasant experience.
+I have never used Vagrant but I'm finding it to be a very nice tool that makes with working with Virtualbox a much more simlistic and a pleasant experience.

-The commands I used are the following:
+The commands I used to setup a box are the following:
 ```
  vagrant box add bento/ubuntu-20.04
 ```

 This commands searches through vagrant's defualt repository and downloads the generic Ubuntu 20.04 and its it to the local virtual machine hyperviser.
 In my case, I used virtualBOx as it was already installed but you can choose from a number of different providers including Vmware, parallels and hyperv.

-Once downloading was completed, I run the box using
+Once downloading was completed, I run the box using:
 ```
 vagrant init